-1. Restart your Computer
+1. Restart your PC

-To restart your Windows PC, click on the Windows Start button and click on the Power options.
-On the Power options, select ‘Restart’.
-After the restart, start using your PC normally; you won’t face the File Explorer NTDLL.dll error if it appears due to background apps or processes.
+After the restart, start using your PC normally; you won’t encounter the File Explorer NTDLL.dll error if it appears due to background apps or processes.

 2. Restart the Windows Explorer

-2. On the Task Manager, switch to the Processes tab.
+2. Switch to the Processes tab.

 3. Update Your Graphics Drivers

-2. When the device manager opens, expand the Display Adapters.
+2. Expand the Display Adapters.

-4. On the Update driver prompt, select Search automatically for the drivers.
+4. Select Search automatically for the drivers.

-That’s it!
-You need to follow the on-screen instructions to complete the driver update process.
+Follow the on-screen instructions to complete the driver update process.

 4. Reinstall the Display Adapters